 Glaucoma is one of the leading causes of blindness in people ages 40 and older.
-The most common form of the disease often worsens without any symptoms, causing progressive vision loss and can lead to blindness if left untreated.
+The most common form of the eye condition often worsens without any symptoms, causing progressive vision loss and can lead to blindness if left untreated.
 Early diagnosis and treatment is crucial.
 As there are usually no warning signs of glaucoma, you should have regular eye examinations for early detection.
 By age 40, you should get checked for glaucoma every two to three years.

 At Virginia Eye Consultants, our team offers effective treatment options for glaucoma, helping control the condition to prevent worsening of your vision.
 If you would like to set up an appointment to learn more about the disease and whether you are at risk, please feel free to contact us.

 Although glaucoma tends to be a genetic disorder, it can happen to anyone.
 The disease is characterized by having too much pressure in the eye caused by fluid buildup.
 This clear fluid, known as aqueous humor, continuously flows through the inner eye.
 If your eye’s natural drainage system is not functioning properly, or excess fluid is produced, there is buildup that causes pressure in the inner eye.
 This can eventually damage the optic nerve, which is what allows us to see images clearly.
 You may begin to develop blind spots, often starting in your side (peripheral) vision.
 Since the vision loss from glaucoma is typically gradual, the disease often goes unnoticed until the optic nerve is significantly damaged.